 Chloë can be contacted directly at email@example.com

 Favourite marine critter: Blue Ringed Octopus (Hapalochlaena lunulata)

-As Operations Manager at Reef-World, JJ has led the development of Green Fins across seven South East Asian countries since 2008 training national governments and NGO's to manage the initiative.
+As Director at Reef-World, JJ has led the development of Green Fins across eleven South East Asian, Middle Eastern, Pacific, and Caribbean countries since 2008 training national governments and NGO's to manage the initiative.
 Today, Green Fins is a globally recognised approach for managing sustainable diving activities internationally with a proven conservation impact.

 He is also a marine biologist and Divemaster with over 10 years’ experience working in tropical marine environments.
 This combined background provides a scientific and balanced approach to training, helping to educate those in a position to act and explain how and why it is important to reduce threats to marine ecosystems.
 JJ has worked closely with national governments, the private sector and international agencies to achieve successful outcomes that are meaningful to all stakeholders.

 JJ enjoys the everyday challenges of his work, specifically working alongside complex social and industry dynamics and the varied environments and cultures that he’s exposed to.
 He believes that nobody wants to harm the very environment we rely on to survive, and that by investing in the education of key people, Reef-World can achieve conservation impact on the ground and on the reefs.

 He also brings to the team a fantastic knowledge of the opportunities of IT and the power the online community can bring to Reef-World, its projects and partners and continues to make our work more accessible to everyone, everywhere.

 Favourite Marine Critter: Harlequin Shrimp (Hymenocera picta)